****THE FOLLOWING IS EXTREMELY IMPORTANT INFORMATION

 The credit increases up to $2,000 per child, and the first $1,400 is refundable, meaning the credit could reduce your tax liability below zero and you would still be able to receive a tax refund.
 The cut off for the tax credit increases from $110,000 to $400,000 for married couples filing jointly.
 The expanded credit ends after 2025.
 There is also an update through the Covid Cares Act that I illustrated above.

 This is the area that has the most dramatic changes.
 The new law raised the standard deduction and therefore eliminated most of the itemized deductions.
 Itemized deductions are things like medical expenses, state and local taxes, mortgage interest, property and personal property taxes, charitable contributions, tax preparer expense & unreimbursed employee job expenses.
 If these deductions add up to more than your allotted standard deductions then you are allowed to use those to your benefit instead of the standard deduction.

 The following aforementioned deductions remain:

-The following are the deductions which the new law eliminated :
+The following are the deductions which the 2018 new tax laws eliminated :